Aug 05, 2024 | 12 Mins read

 Siri: Personal Assistant

-Siri on iOS devices changed the way we interact with our phones.
+Siri on iOS devices was the first intelligent personal assistant that changed the way we interact with our phones.
 Launched in 2011 and the flagship voice assistant feature of Apple devices, Siri lets us do everything with voice commands: set reminders, send messages, search the web, and much more.
 Natural language interface, so user-friendly, that it paved the way for voice-controlled chatbots.

 Google Now and Google Assistant

 Google Now launched in 2012 provided proactive information based on user habits: traffic updates, and weather forecasts.
+Google Now leveraged Google Search to provide personalized, context-aware results.
 It became Google Assistant in 2017 with a more conversational interface and integration with third-party services.

 Cortana and Alexa: Voice Recognition

-Cortana from Microsoft in 2014 and Alexa from Amazon in 2014 showed the power of voice recognition.
+Cortana from Microsoft in 2014 and Alexa from Amazon in 2014 showed the power of speech recognition in enabling these assistants.
 These virtual assistants let us talk to our devices in natural language, making chatbots more useful and accessible.

 With voice recognition technology we reached a major milestone in conversational AI.
 The fact that every major company has its voice assistant shows how important it is.